giteshbibra/ARP---Fiat-600e/README.md

 ### Steps 1 and 2: Model-Specific Codes and Data

-The first two steps in our methodology include separate codes and datasets for the different car models (Fiat 500e, Fiat 600e, and competitors) and data sources (Youtube, Google News, Forums).
+The first two steps in our methodology include separate codes and datasets for the different car models (Fiat 500e, Fiat 600e, and competitors) and data sources (YouTube, Google News, Forums).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/98801ba0-a0b0-45b3-8ed7-a4311a2e92bf" width="600" />